melaniede/react-employee-directory/README.md

 The employee directory is built using React.
 The directory gives employees and managers the ability to view non-sensitive data about other employees.
 The application's UI is broken up into components, manages component state, and responds to user events.

 ### Deployed Application
 Get started on viewing your employee info!
-[Link to app in Heroku](https://budget-tracker-react.herokuapp.com/).
+[Link to app](https://melaniede.github.io/react-employee-directory/).

-## Budget Tracker
+## Employee Directory
 <img src="public/assets/images/budet_tracker.png" width="400">

 ### User Story